 1. They Lie

 As children we are told that lying is bad.
 As a general rule of thumb this is true, but there are ‘white lies’ which are very small lies to make someone happier or to make something easier.
-Like when you’re partner says does this look good on me?
+Like when your partner says does this look good on me?
 The nicest and most harmonious response is quite often “Yes”.

 But every now and then we come across someone who lies incessantly, they will lie about their achievements, feelings and intentions.
 If someone lies to your face about something bigger than a white lie your warning bells should be ringing loud and clear.
 Lying is a clear sign of an evil person who lacks empathy.